 Compression tests were performed on the cylinders.
 The maturity of the cylinders varied between the two test sections.
-At station 48+00 the cylinder reached a higher maturity than the slab at 12 hours except at station 118+75, the maturity of the cylinder was lower than that of the slab.
-The cause is certainly a result of the sun-heating up the small specimen at the first section.
+At Station 48+00 the cylinder had a higher maturity than the slab at this age but at Station 118+75, the maturity was lower than the slab.
+The cause is certainly a result of the sun heating up the small specimen at the first section.
 This research would suggest that in terms of the test specimens representing the actual concrete in the pavement, the flexural beams give a strength which represents the pavement more closely than cylinders.

 Fast Track II: The temperature versus time plots are shown in Figure 8.
-The maturity of the concrete in the two Fast Track II test sections was more consistent than in the Fast Track sections.
-The temperatures in the pavement of the Fast Track II and the test specimens were more consistent in the Fast Track sections.
-The sun shining on the specimens during the day caused them to become warmer than the slab on the Fast Track sections.
-This warming effect was eliminated on the night time Fast Track II work.
+The maturity exhibited by the locations monitored in the two Fast Track II test sections was more consistent than those in the Fast Track sections.
+The temperatures in the pavement and the test specimens were rather consistent when compared to the Fast Track sections.
+The affect of the sun on the specimens was eliminated with this night work.
 The flexural beams and cylinders exhibited maturity consistently less than the pavement slab.
 This would indicate that a margin of safety exists between the strength indicated by the test specimens and that of the actual pavement.
 The strength in the pavement is in fact higher than what the test result would show.

 Figure 9 is a plot of the maturity versus the flexural strength results.
-The figure illustrates the best fit lines of our test data and represents predictive models which have R-square values greater than 0.8.
+The figure illustrates the best fit lines of our test data and represent predictive models which have R-square values greater than 0.8.